khulnasoft/AiKit/README.md

 </details>

 <details>
-<summary><b>Ivy as a framework</b></summary>
+<summary><b>Aikit as a framework</b></summary>

-The Ivy framework is built on top of various essential components, mainly the [Backend Handler](https://unify.ai/docs/aikit/overview/design/building_blocks.html#backend-handler), which manages what framework is being used behind the scenes and the [Backend Functional APIs](https://unify.ai/docs/aikit/overview/design/building_blocks.html#backend-functional-apis), which provide framework-specific implementations of the Ivy functions.
+The Aikit framework is built on top of various essential components, mainly the [Backend Handler](https://unify.ai/docs/aikit/overview/design/building_blocks.html#backend-handler), which manages what framework is being used behind the scenes and the [Backend Functional APIs](https://unify.ai/docs/aikit/overview/design/building_blocks.html#backend-functional-apis), which provide framework-specific implementations of the Aikit functions.
 Likewise, classes such as `aikit.Container` or `aikit.Array` are also available, facilitating the use of structured data and array-like objects (learn more about them [here!](https://unify.ai/docs/aikit/overview/design/aikit_as_a_framework.html)).

-All of the functionalities in Ivy are exposed through the `Ivy functional API` and the `Ivy stateful API`.
+All of the functionalities in Aikit are exposed through the `Aikit functional API` and the `Aikit stateful API`.
 All functions in the [Functional API](https://unify.ai/docs/aikit/overview/design/building_blocks.html#aikit-functional-api) are **Framework Agnostic Functions**, which means that we can use them